4 ways to boost your natural anti-aging hormone

 And there are scientific studies to back up a lot of these benefits.
 Like the 1997 study published in The Journal of Clinical Endocrinology & Metabolism that found that healthy older men who took HGH for four months experienced an improvement in their lean body mass, skin thickness, insulin sensitivity, libido and overall well-being.
 Or the 2012 study published in the journal JAMA Neurology that found that growth hormone–releasing hormone (a hormone that triggers HGH’s release in the body) had a positive impact on the cognitive abilities and memories of people with mild cognitive impairment.

 That’s not to say there aren’t any risks associated with taking synthetic HGH.
-If you get out-of-hand with your HGH use and take too much, you can experience side effects like:
+If you get out of hand with your HGH use and take too much, you can experience side effects like:

 • Fluid retention